frcepeda/LetsCrate/README.md

+**Whoops, Let's Crate seems to be acting up a bit.
+I'm getting 502 errors whenever I try to connect with their [API](http://letscrate.com/api).
+Can someone confirm this for me?
+Authentication seems to pass through, but I get the error afterwards.
+To check if it works for you, use the -t option like this: `letscrate.rb -l username:password -t`.
+It'll tell you if something's wrong.**

 LetsCrate
 =========

 This is an unofficial command line client for [Let's Crate](http://letscrate.com) written in Ruby.

 Please let me know what you think!
-You can reach me at frcepeda AT gmail DOT com
+You can reach me at <frcepeda@gmail.com>.

 Quick start manual
 ==================